YosefHayim/iitc-b/October 2024/14.10.2024/Sukot assigment/README.md

-5. night mode for desktop
+1. night mode for desktop
+2. fix the pagination display when on search query name